haskell/ecosystem-proposals/proposals/0000-proposal-process.rst

 3. *Fit with the ecosystem*.
 If we just throw things into the ecosystem willy-nilly, it will become a large ball of incoherent and inconsistent mud.
-   We strive to add features that are consistent with the rest of the ecosystem.
+   Strive to add features that are consistent with the rest of the ecosystem.

 4. *Specification cost*.
 Does the benefit of the feature justify the extra complexity?
 Does the new feature interact awkwardly with existing features,